 Puppies have a high risk of infection so you must follow a puppy worming schedule.
 Puppies should first be wormed at three weeks old, then every two weeks after until they are 12 weeks old, and then monthly until they are six months old.
 Your puppy can then be moved on to an adult dog worming schedule.

-There is no need to over worm your puppy.
-Rather than that having positive health benefits, your puppy could actually build up a tolerance which you don’t want!
-Speak to your vet and make sure your puppy worming treatment is suited to their age and weight.
+There is no need to over worm your dog or puppy.
+Rather than it having positive health benefits, your puppy could actually build up a tolerance which you don’t want.
+Speak to your vet and make sure the worming treatment is suited to their age and weight.

 How long do dog worming tablets take to work?